U.S. Route 44: Connecticut

 After climbing Avon Mountain, it enters West Hartford, passing along the northern part of the town and becoming an urban street as it entes the northern part of Hartford.
 After passing along Albany Avenue, and Main Street, US 44 turns east onto a pair of one-way streets (Morgan Street North and Morgan Street South) that straddle I-84 and US 6 and cross under I-91 with the only direct access being from Morgan Street South to I-91 South.
 US 44 then joins I-84 and US 6 for about 0.25 mi to cross the Connecticut River on the Bulkeley Bridge into East Hartford before exiting almost immediately onto Connecticut Boulevard.
 It briefly duplexes with US 5 on Main Street in East Hartford center before turning east onto Burnside Avenue.
 After entering Manchester, it meets I-84 once again at exit 60, and is joined in a concurrency for the next 7 mi by US 6, which leaves its I-84 concurrency at this point.

 The road then enters Bolton, where it meets the eastern terminus of I-384 at Bolton Notch.
 US 44 and US 6 briefly join the stub end of the expressway before US 6 splits off to the southeast.
 US 44 becomes more of a secondary rural road as it enters Coventry, where it briefly overlaps with Route 31.
-It then enters Mansfield, where it meets Route 195, which provides access to the University of Connecticut.
+It then enters Mansfield, where it meets Route 195 at the "Four Corners", which provides access to the village of Storrs and the main campus of the University of Connecticut.
 After passing through Ashford, and Eastford, it turns north at Route 101 in Pomfret, which provides a more direct route to Providence.
 Shortly thereafter, Route 169 joins for a 2.25 mi concurrency to the center of town.
 US 44 once again turns east, and then enters the town of Putnam.
 After a 0.64 mi concurrency with Route 12, it meets I-395 at exit 47.
 4.66 mi to the east, US 44 crosses the Rhode Island state line into the town of Glocester.